 - Mortal Kombat's Scorpion.

-- Kratos' dual swordchucks in God of War have less than a foot of chain when on his back, and can become several dozen meters long when in Boss Fight cinematics.
+- Kratos' dual swordchucks in God of War have less than a foot of chain when on his back, and can become several dozen meters long when in Boss Battle cinematics.
 Justified because the blades are explicitly stated to be magic.

 - Oddly enough, while most examples of this trope grow infinite chain links, Ivy's weapon keeps the same number and stretches the length between them the further out her weapon extends.